Multi-Stage Genomic Pipeline

 Step 4: Call and align all samples in parallel

 This code uses 360 parallel containers each with 8 CPUs and 32G of RAM.
+For each pair of IDAT files this code:

 Step 5: Merge samples into a single PGEN/PVAR/PSAM file.